bluesky/bluesky/doc/source/tutorial.rst

     RE(move_then_count())

 It's very important to remember the ``yield from``.
-This plan does nothing at all!
+The following plan does nothing at all!
 (The plans inside it will be *defined* but never executed.)

 .. code-block:: python